dynverse/dyngen/vignettes/showcase_backbones.md

 ```

 This vignette demonstrates the different dynamic processes topologies
 (e.g. bifurcating and cyclic).
-If you haven’t done so already, first
-check out the installation instructions in the README.
+Note that, for the sake of reducing
+runtime for generating this vignette, the simulations are ran with
+reduced settings.
+Check out the vignette on tweaking parameters for
+information on how the different parameters are changed.

 You can find a full list of backbones using `?list_backbones`.
 This
 vignette will showcase each of them individually.